ireneio/temp/packages/mock-types/README.md

 ## How to use in a component

-1. Run `yarn schema` to download the schema for the mock types.
+1. Run `yarn storybook:pre` to download the schema for the mock types.
 2. Use `Mock Provider` like this:

 ```js